devkyt/my-friend-jenkins/README.md

 # Annotation <!-- omit in toc -->
 I've created this repo as a Jenkins cheat sheet for myself.
 Cause, god knows why, my brain isn't perfect and I keep forgetting even obvious things.
-But at the same time, I always, like always remember the dumb jokes from "The Office" and "Rush Hour".
+But at the same time, I always, like always remember the dumb jokes from "The Office".
+For example...
+Oh, heck, forgot it.

 So, long story short, it will be really awesome if you find here something useful.